andytudhope/Recollections/FAQ.md

 That is why we use a bonded curve: to make minting votes progressively cheaper in an exponential way.

-**OK, explain the incentives to me on the contract in terms of 1.) the user of the app 2.) the developer?**
+**Explain the incentives to me on the contract in terms of 1.) the user of the app 2.) the developer?**

-1. The user of the app - NO INCENTIVES, this is the sociological factor that makes it all work.
-People are always saying "We need to get the community more involved!
+1. The user of the app - NO INCENTIVES People are always saying "We need to get the community more involved!
 Let's incentivise them to curate information FOR us, so we don't have to do it".
 No!
 That's not the point of mechanism design as applied to cryptoeconomics.
 The point is to create systems that use mathematics and/or cryptography so that NO-ONE has undue influence over the system.
 It costs users to vote, so they would only do so to complain (if they feel really strongly), or donate to/protect an app that is being trolled. #EffectiveDirectCharity.